We are currently doing adoptions by appointment only!

-- You will be explained the medical history and will receive all the original medical paperwork of your new pet.
+- The medical history of the cat will be explained to you, and you will receive all the original medical paperwork for your new pet.

 - Please allow approximately one hour to complete an adoption.
 This will include meeting the animals and filling out appropriate paperwork.

 Thank you for choosing to rescue a cat or kitten, and thank you for coming to POA during your search.